badashahfx/badashahfx.github.io/README.md

  * Modifed updatePositions() function to calculate outside of the loop.

  * Changed query.Selectors to getElementId

+ *  document.body.scrollTop was changed to document.documentElement.scrollTop since it doesn't work on chrome anymore.

  * Minified css and js.